Skip to content

 The full meta.yml schema — required fields, recommended fields, validation entries, id-format, dependency declarations, and extension sections — is specified in workflows/artifact-schema.md.

-Every artifact type declares its position in the authority order.
+Every artifact type declares its position in the artifact authority hierarchy.
 Higher-level artifacts govern lower-level ones; conflicts resolve upward:

 product vision